thealphadollar/Collect-Clone/README.md

 ## Documentation

 The code is aptly documented with python doc-strings that are the best way to provide documentation in a python project.
-They can be used to create a web documentation using Sphinx or any similar service.
+They can be used to create web documentation using Sphinx or any similar service.

 ### To Run